 There is only one way for the device to enter the SLEEP Mode and that is to execute the "HALT" instruction in the application program with both the FHIDEN and FSIDEN bits in the SCC register equal to "0".
-In this mode all the clocks and functions will be switched off except the WDT or Time Base or LCD function.
+In this mode all the clocks and functions will be switched off except the WDT or Time Base function.
 When this instruction is executed under the conditions described above, the following will occur:

-- The system clock will be stopped and the application program will stop at the "HALT" instruction. - All the clocks will be stoped except the f{4kHz} , f{LCD} and f{LCDP} clocks which will be on if the WDT or Time Base or LCD function is enabled.
+- The system clock will be stopped and the application program will stop at the "HALT" instruction. - All the clock will be stoped except the f4kHz clock which will be on if the WDT or Time Base function is enabled.
 The LIRC or LXT oscillator depending on the FSS bit setting will be turned on and provides the clock source. - The Data Memory contents and registers will maintain their present condition. - The I/O ports will maintain their present conditions. - In the status register, the Power Down flag, PDF, will be set and the Watchdog time-out flag, TO, will be cleared. - The WDT will be cleared and resume counting if the WDT is enabled.
 If the WDT function is disabled, the WDT will be cleared and then stopped.